InfiniteDevices/blog.infinimesh.io/_drafts/2019-03-31-infinimesh-with-mqtt-box-on-windows-10.markdown

    ``` echo "export PATH=$HOME/bin:$PATH" >> ~/.profile && . ~/.profile```
    ``` inf config set-context saas --apiserver grpc.api.infinimesh.io:443 --tls=true```

-4. Create Self-signed X509 certificates
-   Use the native openssl command from your linux terminal (bash):
+4. Use the native openssl command from your linux terminal (bash) and create self-signed X509 certificates
 ```
 openssl genrsa -out my-first-device.key 4096 && \
 openssl req -new -x509 -sha256 -key my-first-device.key -out my-first-device.crt -days 365
 ```
-5. copy all certificates (.crt, .key and ca-certificate.crt) to a directory you can easily remember and which can be read by Windows Explorer
+5. Copy all certificates (.crt, .key and ca-certificate.crt) to a directory you can easily remember and which can be read by Windows Explorer
   * Tip: The windows filesystem is mounted over /mnt in WSL, to copy the files this might work for you, too:

 ```